Over $1 Billion Won for Our clients

 Discovering your baby has significant developmental delays is devastating, especially if it could have been prevented with proper medical care.
-Our medical malpractice attorneys in Rhode Island are here to listen to your story and help you recover a fair settlement to ensure you child has proper treatment and support.
+Our developmental delay birth injury attorneys in Rhode Island are here to listen to your story and help you recover a fair settlement to ensure you child has proper treatment and support.

 Symptoms of Developmental Delays